-- A: You are voting on: - Proposal 1 Approval of the Proto Labs, Inc. 2022 Long-Term Incentive Plan. - Proposal 2 Approval of one or more adjournments of the Special Meeting to a later date or dates if necessary or appropriate to solicit additional proxies if there are insufficient votes to approve Proposal 1 at the time of the Special Meeting.

-Q: How does the board of directors recommend I vote on the proposals?

-- A: The board is soliciting your proxy and recommends you vote: - FOR Proposal 1 Approval of the Proto Labs, Inc. 2022 Long-Term Incentive Plan; and - FOR Proposal 2 Approval of one or more adjournments of the Special Meeting to a later date or dates if necessary or appropriate to solicit additional proxies if there are insufficient votes to approve Proposal 1 at the time of the Special Meeting.

-Q: Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a paper copy of the proxy materials?

-A: "Notice and Access" rules adopted by the United States Securities and Exchange Commission (the "SEC") permit us to furnish proxy materials, including this Proxy Statement, to our shareholders by providing access to such documents on the Internet instead of mailing printed copies.
+- A: You are voting on: - Election of eight nominees as directors to hold office until the next Annual Meeting of Shareholders or until their successors are duly elected. - Ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2023. - Approval on an advisory basis of the compensation of our officers disclosed in this Proxy Statement, which we refer to as a "say-on-pay" vote. - Approval of an amendment to the Proto Labs, Inc. 2022 Long-Term Incentive Plan. - A shareholder proposal entitled Fair Elections, if properly presented at the Annual Meeting. - Q: How does the board of directors recommend I vote on the proposals? - A: The board is soliciting your proxy and recommends you vote: - FOR each of the director nominees; - FOR the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2023; - FOR the say-on-pay proposal; - FOR the approval of an amendment to the Proto Labs, Inc. 2022 Long-Term Incentive Plan; and - AGAINST the shareholder proposal entitled Fair Elections, if properly presented at the Annual Meeting. - Q: Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a paper copy of the proxy materials? - A: "Notice and Access" rules adopted by the United States Securities and Exchange Commission (the "SEC") permit us to furnish proxy materials, including this Proxy Statement and our Annual Report on Form 10-K for 2022, to our shareholders by providing access to such documents on the Internet instead of mailing printed copies.
 Shareholders will not receive printed copies of the proxy materials unless they request them.
 Instead, the Notice instructs as to how you may access and review all of the proxy materials on the Internet.

-The Notice also instructs as to how you may submit your proxy on the Internet.
+The Notice also instructs as to how you may submit your proxy via the Internet.
 If you would like to receive a paper or email copy of our proxy materials, you should follow the instructions for requesting such materials in the Notice.
 Any request to receive proxy materials by mail will remain in effect until you revoke it.